vanessafarraye/dom_exercises/ids/README.md

 an image editor and shrink it, but I can also change its size with HTML, CSS, and JavaScript.

-- Use `.getElementById` grab the image.
+- Use `.querySelector` grab the image.
 - Change the `.style.height` property of the image to be `5000px`.
 - Hmm, that's too big.
 Try `300px`.
 I like that better.